obsolism/obsolism/rituals.md

 # Rituals

-Rituals are unnecessary, arbitrary, and often a sign of the ability to let go of spiritualism.
+Rituals are unnecessary, arbitrary, and often a sign of the inability to let go of spiritualism.
 That being said, the United States of America requires a legally recognized religion to observe its own rituals, hence this document.